shereyna/marketing-campaign-dataset/README.md

 - **Channels Used:** Platforms like Facebook, Instagram, and Email consistently appear in high-return campaigns
 - **Campaign Types:** Success is spread across Search, Email, Display, and Social Media, showing that channel-audience alignment is more critical than campaign type alone

-These patterns suggest that the highest ROI comes from precision targeting paired with relevant, high-engagement channels.
+These patterns suggest that the highest ROI comes from precision targeting paired with relevant, high-engagement channels. <sub>[View SQL](sql/traits_hpc.sql)</sub>

 ### 4. Top Marketing Channels Based on Conversions
 | Channel    | Avg.
 Engagement | Avg.
 Conversion |